What is Staggered Board?

 Criticisms

-There are many critics of the staggered board who believe that this type of arrangement may run the risk of breeding individuals within the board of directors who may not be willing to work in the best interest of the shareholders in the absence of any adequate external pressure for upholding highest levels of corporate performance.
+Many critics of the staggered board believe that this type of arrangement may run the risk of breeding individuals within the board of directors who may not be willing to work in the best interest of the shareholders in the absence of any adequate external pressure for upholding highest levels of corporate performance.

 Advantages